Sylva, or A Discourse of Forest-Trees and the Propagation of Timber

 Sylva, or A Discourse of Forest-Trees and the Propagation of Timber in His Majesty's Dominions by the English writer John Evelyn was first presented in 1662 as a paper to the Royal Society.
 It was published as a book two years later in 1664, and is recognised as one of the most influential texts on forestry ever published.

+A second edition with new engravings was published in 1670, and a third edition in 1679 included a geological essay by Evelyn.
+An expanded fourth edition was published in 1706, with the new segments specifically covering fruit trees and the production of cider.